 - If I’m earning $500 in gross profit margin, does my $150 target even make sense?
 (Hint, “no”).

-Optimizing AdWords to generate the most possible profit takes a different kind of decision making.
+Optimizing Google Ads to generate the most possible profit takes a different kind of decision making.
 It takes an understanding of the cost structure of the company, how results diminish as bids go up, and how competitors respond to your decisions.
 If you’re making decisions based on simplistic metrics like CPA, you’re not maximizing your profitability.
 You’re either spending too much, or you’re leaving money on the table.